The Lazy Project Manager – Book review and summary

 Here we review “The Lazy Project Manager”, from Peter Taylor.
 Spoiler Alert: Reading this book will not enable the PM to kick back the whole project while his overpaid, under-worked minions happily deliver the project on time, on spec and sufficiently under budget to finance the replacement of his burdened Chesterfield chair.

 In the early stages of the book Peter clearly defines what he intends of this book and potential purchasers should also be aware of this.
 First off, the book is titled “The lazy project manager”.
 An alluring title for sure, no doubt to tempt prospective buyers with the scene described in my pre-amble.
 Alas, it is not to be for in the case of the book, the objective is to focus efforts to where they are of benefit and really matter.
-So folks, work is still needed.
+So folks, work is still needed and you still might need One of these agile project management certifications.
 The intention therefore is a work smarter approach and as also indicated by Peter, this work smarter approach is also intended to build upon a foundation of solid Project Management training.
 Now that we have outlined the scope of the book, let’s consider the content.